-If you are already a COPS Office award recipient, you should already have filled out an ACH enrollment form.
-Therefore, your agency will not be required to submit a new ACH enrollment form for the new award as long as your OJP vendor number has not changed.
+If you are a recipient of a previous COPS Office award, you should already have filled out an ACH enrollment form.
+You will not be required to submit a new ACH enrollment form for the new award as long as your bank account information and/or your OJP vendor number has not changed.
 If you have any questions, or wish to verify your ACH enrollment form information, please call the COPS Office Response Center at 800-421-6770 and ask to speak with your state assigned Financial Analyst.